thisiserico/preferences/code-semantics/tests/README.md

 You might have noticed that our production code has no dependencies.
 Keeping it that way actually helped iterate the code and tests throughout this explanation.
-But I do want to briefly tackle what changes our code and tests would require to fit test doubles in 👯 Check it out in the [test doubles][test-doubles] episode.
+But I do want to briefly tackle what changes our code and tests would require to fit test doubles in 👯 Check it out in the [test doubles][test-doubles] chapter.

 [fiunchinho]: https://github.com/fiunchinho
 [guard-clauses]: ../guard-clauses